mandober/enwars/README.md

 ## ENV
 Similar to BASH_ENV; used when the shell is invoked in POSIX Mode.
+> filename, sh, bash, sh hook

 ## EUID
 The numeric effective user id of the current user.
 This variable is readonly.

 ## EXECIGNORE
 A colon-separated list of shell patterns defining the list of filenames to be ignored by command search using PATH.
 Files whose full pathnames match one of these patterns are not considered executable files for the purposes of completion and command execution via PATH lookup.
-This does not affect the behavior of the [, test, and [[ commands.
+This does not affect the behavior of the \[, test, and [[ commands.
 Full pathnames in the command hash table are not subject to EXECIGNORE.
 Use this variable to ignore shared library files that have the executable bit set, but are not executable files.
 The pattern matching honors the setting of the extglob shell option.

 ## FCEDIT
 The editor used as a default by the -e option to the fc builtin command.